Nazareno, Nazareno

 My school is full of nazarenos.

-Now, I know what your American brains are thinking, but this can’t be expalined by a few letters: the nazarenos are symbolic of the penitent brothers of religious brotherhoods.
-In Seville and throughout Spain, these brothershoods march thoughout their towns for up to 12 hours, accompanying a float adorned with candles, flowers and an image of Christ or the Virgen Mary.
+Now, I know what your American brains are thinking, but this can’t be explained by a few letters: the nazarenos are symbolic of the penitent brothers of religious brotherhoods.
+In Seville and throughout Spain, these brothershoods march throughout their towns for up to 12 hours, accompanying a float adorned with candles, flowers and an image of Christ or the Virgen Mary.

 They say the hoods make the sinners nearly unrecognizable to the people who come from around the world to see Seville’s famous line-up (read a few tips on how to survive it if you do come), but I’d still file it under culture shock.